Convergence for adaptive resampling of random Fourier features

-In this work we formulate a resampling method, following \cite{Aku2}, for the random Fourier feature method that adapts the feature sampling distribution $p$ to the data, aiming to minimize the constant $C_p$ in \eqref{Rff}, and analyze its convergence properties.
-The analysis uses four main ideas to prove convergence for the adaptive resampling method obtaining a near optimal feature sampling distribution, namely to \begin{enumerate} \item derive the minimal rate constant $C_{p}$, \item use {\it Fourier series} to obtain a discrete set of basis functions, \item establish {\it equal amplitudes} for the same basis function using the Tikhonov regularization, \item {\it cut off small amplitudes} to have bounded sums of amplitudes, using the generalization error estimate and a decay of the Fourier coefficients for periodic functions $f:[-L,L]^d\to \mathbb C$ with bounded derivatives of order $\ell>d$. \end{enumerate}

-The following three sections formulate the random Fourier feature method, derive the equal amplitude property, and describe the resampling procedure.
+This work formulates a resampling method, following \cite{Aku2}, for the random Fourier feature method that adapts the feature sampling distribution $p$ to the data, aiming to minimize the constant $C_p$ in \eqref{Rff}, and analyzes its convergence properties.
+The analysis uses four main ideas to prove convergence for the adaptive resampling method obtaining a nearly optimal feature sampling distribution, namely to \begin{enumerate} \item derive the minimal rate constant $C_{p}$, \item use {\it Fourier series} to obtain a discrete set of basis functions, \item establish {\it equal amplitudes} for the same basis function using Tikhonov regularization, \item {\it cut off small amplitudes} to have bounded sums of amplitudes, using the generalization error estimate and a decay of the Fourier coefficients for periodic functions $f:[-L,L]^d\to \mathbb C$ with bounded derivatives of order $\ell > d$. \end{enumerate} The following three sections formulate the random Fourier feature method, derive the equal amplitude property, and describe the resampling procedure.